 On either side of the utricle, find the two pinpoint openings of the ejaculatory ducts.

-The ejaculatory duct conveys sperm and seminal fluid from the vas deferens and seminal vesicle into the urethra.
-The prostate adds its secretions via twenty or thirty small ducts visible as small openings along the length of the prostatic urethra.
+The ejaculatory duct conveys sperm and seminal fluid from the ductus deferens and seminal vesicle into the urethra.
+The prostate adds secretions via twenty or thirty small ducts visible as small openings along the length of the prostatic urethra.

 Umbilical artery – find its obliterated remnant in the medial umbilical ligament and the superior vesical arteries, which branch from the patent portion of the umbilical artery.
-Branches from the superior vesical artery supply the terminus of the vas deferens and seminal vesicle in the male and the part of the uterus and vagina in the female.
+Branches from the superior vesical artery supply the bladder.

 Obturator artery – passes through the obturator canal

-Internal pudendal artery - passes around the superior edge of the sacrospinous ligament to exit the pelvis.
-Passes through the greater sciatic foramen inferior to the piriformis muscle, and accompanied by the pudendal nerve.
+Internal pudendal artery - passes through the greater sciatic foramen inferior to the piriformis muscle, and accompanied by the pudendal nerve.

 Inferior gluteal artery – exits the pelvis by passing through the greater sciatic foramen inferior to the piriformis muscle.